Hair, Beauty and Complementary Therapies

-Beauty with a Conscience, a partnership between the Prince & Princess of Wales Hospice, and Glasgow Clyde College, offers high quality, ethical beauty treatments at a new salon and retail outlet just opposite the Langside Campus.
+Beauty with a Conscience, a partnership between the Prince & Princess of Wales Hospice, and Glasgow Clyde College, offers high-quality, ethical beauty treatments at a new salon and retail outlet just opposite the Langside Campus.

-Treatments available include manicures and pedicures, eyelash and eyebrow shaping, make up and facial waxing with all the products used being ethically sourced where possible and the work carried out by fully qualified students from Glasgow Clyde College.
+Treatments available include manicures and pedicures, eyelash and eyebrow shaping, make-up and facial waxing with all the products used being ethically sourced where possible and the work carried out by fully qualified students from Glasgow Clyde College.

-Treatments can be booked via Facebook: @beautywithaconscienceglasgow
+Treatments can be booked via the Beauty with a Conscience website or at Facebook: @beautywithaconscienceglasgow

 Glasgow Clyde College has launched the first degree-level certificate in hair colour and styling in partnership with world-renowned hair care company, Wella Professionals.

 Hospitality student Abby Dyer was announced as the winner of the Deacon Convener's Design Prize for her stunning fairy-tale book made of bread at this year's Craftex competition.